ChaitanyaSirivuri/AttentionViz/README.md

 ## Models

 The project currently defaults to `Intel/llava-gemma-2b`, a powerful yet efficient model.
-You can configure other model paths in the sidebar.
+Other model paths can be configured in the sidebar.

 ---
 *Built by Chaitanya Sirivuri*